haxetink/tink_macro/README.md

 #### Advanced transformations

+- `function has(e:Expr, condition:Expr->Bool, ?options: { ?enterFunctions: Bool })`
+This function actually does no transformation, but is very close to the rest of these functions.
+It allows you to check whether an expression has a sub-expression that satisfies `condition`.
+By default, it does not enter nested functions.
 - `function transform(source:Expr, transformer:Expr->Expr, ?pos:Position):Expr`
 Will traverse an expression inside out and build a new one through the supplied transformer.
 - `function substitute(source:Expr, vars:Dynamic<Expr>, ?pos:Position):Expr`